|Message from Laurence Griffiths

 I first got into digital photography via a little Olympus MJU500.
 Sadly, that little camera is no longer operational. - An argument with a stretch of road I was inspecting!
 I replaced it with an Olympus MJU810, an Olympus E-300 and then, in early 2008, I bought an Olympus E-3.

-I take all my E-series photographs in raw format and then used to edit and process them using Bibble Pro, but now use Olympus Viewer for processing images taken with my Olympus cameras as I grew tired of waiting for the final release of Bibble 5 and Olympus' new raw file conversion engine leaves Bibble cold.
-Now that Bibble 5 has been released, I am sorry to say that is still the case.
+I take all my E-series photographs in raw format and then used to edit and process them using Bibble Pro, but later started using Olympus Viewer for processing images taken with my Olympus cameras as I grew tired of waiting for the final release of Bibble 5 and Olympus' new raw file conversion engine left Bibble cold.
+After Bibble 5 was released, I was sorry to say that was still the case.

 With the release of the Olympus OM-D E-M1 in late 2013, I was unimpressed with Olympus' lack of full support with their four-thirds system and my great series of four-thirds lenses.
 I decided that the time had come to "jump ship".
 It was a close call between Nikon and Canon, but I finally decided to go with Canon.
 In October 2013, I bought a Canon EOS-6D.
-I still take all my photos in RAW format, but now process them using Adobe Lightroom 5.
+I still continued to take all my photos in RAW format, but started using Adobe Lightroom 5 fpr processing them.

 Below is a map of the countries that I have visited (in red):-

 or write about it on the open travel guide